 - Shareholders have the right to the latest updated financial information.
 If financial information is being withheld, shareholders have the right to bring a dispute against the withholding party.

 We’ve seen this situation arise time and time again.
 When a company is first founded, the founders can be giddy (perhaps even blind) with excitement for what the future holds.
 They often do not think about the liabilities and the problems that could arise further down the road—what happens if one partner dies, decides to sell their share, or retire early?
 What happens if an officer of the company breaches their fiduciary duties?
 How will the big decisions be made?

 While this is understandable (in some cases, inevitable), we are here to make sure that doesn’t happen or the legal effects are mitigated.
 The Law Office of Richard Roman Shum can help you draft a solid shareholder agreement, or see you through litigating a shareholder dispute.
 Whether you are bringing the dispute or defending against one, let us handle it.
-If you’d like to set up a consultation, contact us here or call (646) 259-3416 today!
+If you’d like to set up a free consultation, contact us here or call (646) 259-3416 today!